 Melbourne natives may be big into fashion, but they're also very much into beauty.
-(Want proof?
-Peep these five chic hairstyles every Melbournite knows.)
 The New York to Sydney's L.A., this eclectic city is all about understated style with a focus on quality and polish.
 While you'll certainly find as many statement lips and smoky eyes there as anywhere else, Melbourne is a place where flawless skin seems to reign supreme.
 Keen to learn the secrets of Victorian women, we reached out to dermal therapist James Vivian of James Vivian Dermal Therapies for his thoughts.

 Keep reading for more.

 Melbourne's coffee culture is a delight for the tastebuds.
 The face?
 Not so much.
 Excessive caffeine consumption can cause dehydration, which shows up as fine lines and dullness.
 "Dehydrated skin feels tight deep within the skin, regardless of how much moisturizer you use," says Vivian.
 He also says maintaining adequate moisture levels is essential for keeping the skin hydrated in addition to the transportation of essential nutrients.
 This means cutting down on coffee, and boosting water intake.

 But wait, there's more.
 "Coffee is often accompanied by baked goods, which increases the prospect of glycation and other sugar related-skin issues."
 Vivian recommends substituting endless lattes with decaffeinated options, and replenishing water levels immediately following coffee consumption.
 Skincare-wise, it's a good idea to layer a serum containing hyaluronic acid underneath your moisturizer.
 "A lactic acid-based exfoliant can also help activate natural water levels in the skin," says Vivian.